How not to lobby Susan Collins

 Things didn’t quite work out that way, though.
 Just as the Pence-LePage event finished, the Graham-Cassidy bubble burst with the announcement that Arizona Sen. John McCain would be a “No” vote.
 The GOP bill can only spare a few Republican defectors, and McCain’s position all but ensured another failed Trump administration effort to repeal Obamacare.

-Meaning the LePage-Pence puppet show was all for not.
+Meaning the LePage-Pence puppet show was all for naught.
 A silly, desperate effort, made more silly by the course of events.

 Collins has made it clear that she isn’t a fan of Obamacare, but she’s not going to support repeal measures that would do more harm than good.
 Obamacare’s future may be unclear, but one thing’s for certain: LePage has zero political leverage over Collins, and will not impact her approach to this issue.